andysinx/H2-SimNet/README.md

   Developed as a proof-of-concept.

 - **TDADH2 v2** — Enhanced and extended version developed for this work.
-  Includes a more detailed simulation model, additional anomaly scenarios, refined labeling, sensor noise simulation, and an expanded set of **supervised baseline models**.
+  Includes a more detailed simulation model, additional anomaly scenarios, refined labeling, sensor noise simulation, optimal sensor placement, and an expanded set of **supervised baseline models**.

 ## 📊 Dataset Features